The Broody Hen Work and Community Program

 Who Can Participate?

-Our Farm Friday Work & Community Program is designed for teens and adults with disabilities who enjoy working with their hands and being part of a supportive community.
+Our Wednesday & Friday Summer Work & Community Program is designed for teens and adults ages 14 and up with disabilities who enjoy working with their hands and being part of a supportive community.

 Participants should be able to: